 NOTE!
 The word "inert" does NOT mean that the ingredient is harmless.
 An "inert" ingredient can be more hazardous to workers than the active (pesticide) ingredient itself.
-Information on hazardous ingredients in a pesticide formulation can be found in the MSDS for the product
+Information on hazardous ingredients in a pesticide formulation can be found in the Safety Data Sheet (SDS) for the product.

-They can be, yes.
+Yes, they can be.
 Because pesticides are designed to "kill", they can also affect humans or animals (such as family pets).
 Please see the OSH Answers document Pesticides - Health Effects for more information.

 You must work with and store pesticides properly.
 The importance of reading the label and following instructions carefully cannot be overemphasized.
 Please see the OSH Answers document Pesticides - Working Safely for more information.